cortext/cortext-pytheas-youtube/README.md

 - /captions/***caption_id***

 #### Next to do
-- Queuded requested videos in order to clearly separate back/front(CELERY ?)
-- multiThreaded // parallele (CELERY again ?)
+- multiThreaded // parallele // queuding (CELERY again ?)
-- continue refactoring
+- continue refactoring : meaning dynamic and self function
+- integrate errorhandler directly from flask
 - Integrate api openSpec
-- make captions data integrable by CORTEXT
-- Continue to integrate methods
+- Continue to integrate methods (see about network of reccommandation mainly)
 - ...